 top of page

-What is The Kolas System?
+What Is The Kolas System?

-How Did the Kolas System Get Its Name?
+How Did The Kolas System Get Its Name?

-In a 2014 interview with Flotrack, current Louisville Head Coach Joe Franklin explained the origins of the Kolas qualifying system.
+In a 2014 interview with Flotrack, Louisville Head Coach Joe Franklin explained the origins of the Kolas qualifying system.
 During his time as an assistant coach with Butler, Franklin was on the NCAA selection committee responsible for organizing which teams should be going to the NCAA XC Championships.
-The selection process was done by hand and took an average of 8 hours to complete.
+The selection process was done by hand and took an average of eight hours to complete.

 How Does The Kolas System Work?